 - Limit crumbly foods.
 If you have difficulty swallowing or find yourself choking on food often, consider limiting foods that crumble, such as toast and crackers.

 - Reach out for help.
-Even if you don’t like asking for help, having other members of the household help with small tasks, like preparing meals, cleaning, or simply setting the table, can help ease your fatigue.
+Even if you do not like asking for help, having members of your support network help with small tasks, like preparing meals, cleaning, or simply setting the table, can help ease your fatigue.

 - Stay active.
-Although exercise can make a person with MS feel fatigued, it’s especially important for helping manage your weight and staying healthy.
+Although exercise can make a person with MS feel fatigued, it’s especially important for helping achieve and manage optimal health and a moderate weight.
 It’s also important for preventing osteoporosis, which is more common among people with MS.

-If you have other MS-related concerns not addressed above, it’s important to notify your healthcare provider.
+If you have other MS-related concerns not addressed above, it’s important to notify your healthcare team.
 They can offer personalized tips to help you manage your symptoms better.

-The tips listed above can help improve your quality of life with MS by helping you maintain a healthy weight and manage symptoms like fatigue and swallowing issues.
+The tips listed above can help improve your quality of life with MS by helping you maintain a moderate weight and manage symptoms like fatigue and swallowing issues.

 Multiple sclerosis (MS) is an autoimmune condition that affects the nervous system.